-Several years back, Bev and I made the 3 night/4 days, 33 mile Milford Track, considered by many to be the world’s greatest wilderness walk.
+Several years back, Bev and I made the 33 mile Milford Track, considered by many to be the world’s greatest wilderness walk.
 Limited to groups of 40 every departure date, we found this 4-day/3 night trek to be among the most exhilarating outdoor activities we have experienced anywhere.
 The various flora/fauna and the contrasts of lush, verdant valleys with mountain vistas are magnificent.
 The Spartan, yet very comfortable, overnight lodges (sorry, no Peninsula here!) offer tasty, robust food and a fun group dynamic.
 With a limited October-April season, the Milford Track should be booked 5-6 months in advance.

 Hiking and idyllic walks being among our favorite Lynch Family global travel activities, we feel New Zealand’s extraordinary “Milford Track” to be truly the “finest walk in the world(!),” as proclaimed by the poet Blanche Baughan over 100 years ago.
 Located in the picturesque mountains and temperate rainforests of Fiordland National Park, on New Zealand’s South Island, this is one of the globe’s great family outdoor hiking adventures.